Cray-HPE/docs-csm/operations/validate_csm_health.md

 Verify that the command has exit code 0, reports no errors, and resolves the address.

 <a name="net-spire"></a>
-### 1.6 Verify Spire Agent is Running on Kubernetes NCNs
+### 1.6 Verify Spire agent is running on Kubernetes NCNs

 Execute the following command on all Kubernetes NCNs (all worker nodes and master nodes), excluding the PIT node (booted from the LiveCD):